Messi's Argentina beats France on penalties in epic World Cup final

 Streaming en Español: Peacock (all 64 matches)

 ARGENTINA WIN IT!
 LIONEL MESSI HAS HIS WORLD CUP!
-THEY WIN 4-2 ON PENALTY KICKS IN THE WORLD CUP FINAL
+THEY WIN 4-2 ON PENALTY KICKS IN THE WORLD CUP FINAL.
+THAT HAS TO BE ONE OF THE GREATEST SPORTING FINALES OF ALL TIME!?

+Emiliano Martinez saves from Coman and Tchouameni puts his spot kick wide.
+Montiel has a chance to win the World Cup for Argentina…

 WE ARE GOING TO PENALTY KICKS!